 Rep. Lou Barletta: Barletta, a Republican congressman running against Democratic Pennsylvania Sen. Bob Casey, has been an immigration hardliner since his time as mayor of a town he vowed to make “the toughest place on illegal immigrants in America.”
 Barletta supported a 2006 ordinance that penalized landlords who rented to undocumented immigrants and businesses who hired them, while also making English the city’s official language.
 (The ordinance was struck down in court.)
 In a February campaign mailer, Barletta wrote that “America is at war” with undocumented immigrants and falsely claimed that “with every day that passes, more Americans are killed or victimized” by “violent criminal aliens” and “radical terrorists.”
 Casey is currently up by an average of 16 points in the polls.

 Rep. Tom McClintock: At the height of the family separation crisis in June, the congressman from California’s 4th District blamed migrant families for the unpopular policy.
 “Family separation is not the president’s fault for arresting and prosecuting lawbreakers,” McClintock said in a statement.
 “It is the lawbreakers’ fault for breaking the laws in the first place.”
-He’s the only California lawmaker to earn an A+ grade from the hardline anti-immigrant group NumbersUSA.
+He’s the only California lawmaker to earn an A+ grade from the hardline anti-immigration group NumbersUSA.
 Though Democrats are trying hard to flip the seat, challenger Jessica Morse is in a tough race against the five-term incumbent.

 Ron DeSantis: The conservative former congressman has closely allied himself with the president ever since he entered the Florida governor’s race, echoing Trump’s stance on ending the diversity visa lottery and “chain migration.”
 He’s also railed against sanctuary cities, saying he’ll remove “any official engaging in that sanctuary behavior” if he’s allowed to.
 DeSantis’ most memorable moment was in a campaign ad in which he teaches his toddler to “build the wall” using blocks.
 DeSantis is currently neck and neck with Democrat Andrew Gillum.